natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/exposing-services.md

 # Exposing Services

-In this module, you'll learn how to expose an application to the outside world.

 !!! reminder "Environment Variables"

     We are going to use some environment variables in this tutorial.
 Please make sure you have set them correctly.